ZacharyTStone/Infinite-Flashcards/README.md

 This Python script significantly simplifies the process of creating new cards, allowing advanced learners to focus on studying rather than card creation.

-The cards are 100% in Japanese so this is suitable for advanced users who can learn in Japanese.
-I may add a hiragana only option in the future.

 ## Requirements

 - Python